randy-25/randy-25/README.md

 <p>I'm a front end developer with a solid fundamental of HTML, CSS, and Javascript.
 I'm very passionate to create a visually appealing website using React JS and Tailwind CSS to transform the idea from the given design into a real website.</p>
 <p>- 🌱 I’m currently learning **AI and Machine Learning** using Python Numpy and Tensorflow framework to satisfy my curiousity about how to build an AI </p>
 <p>- 🌿 I also take interest in Data Analyst world, using SQL and Spreadsheet, to train my problem solving skills and taking insight more accurately using existing data.</p>
+<p>- ☘️ Besides, I'm currently trying to implement an AI with System On Chip, using verilog for the hardware implementation</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">